Sasha Pieterse: Philanthropy

 In June 2019, Pieterse and her husband worked together with Habitat for Humanity to help build houses in New Orleans.

 Personal life

-On December 22, 2015, Pieterse became engaged to her long-term boyfriend Hudson Sheaffer.
-They were married on May 27, 2018 at Castle Leslie in Glaslough, Ireland.
+On December 22, 2015, Pieterse became engaged to her long-term partner Hudson Sheaffer.
+They were married on May 27, 2018, at Castle Leslie in Glaslough, Ireland.
 On May 27, 2020, Pieterse announced that she and Sheaffer were expecting their first child.
 Their son was born in November 2020.
 As of 2022, the family resides in Nashville, Tennessee.

 At the start of season 25 of Dancing with the Stars, Pieterse revealed that she was diagnosed with polycystic ovary syndrome, which causes symptoms such as irregular periods and weight gain.

+Pieterse speaks Afrikaans, English, and French.